getfem/getfem/doc/sphinx/source/project/femdesc.rst

 * ``"GT_LINEAR_PRODUCT(a,b)"``

-  Description of the direct product of the two transformations ``a`` and ``b`` keeping a linear transformation (this is a restriction of he previous function).
+  Description of the direct product of the two transformations ``a`` and ``b`` keeping a linear transformation (this is a restriction of the previous function).
 This allows, for instance, to use exact integrations on regular meshes with parallelograms.